qmk/qmk_firmware/docs/feature_unicode.md

 #### Input Method Cycling

 Also, you can choose which input methods are availble for cycling through.
 By default, this is disabled.
 But if you want to enabled it, then limiting it to just those modes makes sense.
-Note that `UNICODE_SELECTED_MODES` define is comma delimited.
+Note that `UNICODE_SELECTED_MODES` define is comma delimited, and like all these #defines, should be given in a `config.h` file.

 ```c
 #define UNICODE_SELECTED_MODES UC_OSX, UC_LNX, UC_WIN, UC_BSD, UC_WINC